-Distribution: Occurring on both sides of the Cascades in Washington; southern British Columbia, east to western Montana and south to California and Colorado.
+Distribution: Occurring chiefly east of the Cascades crest and in the Columbia River Gorge in Washington; southern British Columbia to California, east to western Montana, Wyoming, Utah, and Colorado.

-Habitat: Dry, open places from the lowlands to moderate elevations in the mountains.
+Habitat: Dry, open places from the lowlands to middle elevations in the mountains.

 Conservation Status: Not of concern

 Annual herbs 0.5-3 dm. tall, usually much branched and without a central stem; herbage with spreading, stiff hairs.

 Inflorescence of naked spikes, the spikes seldom paired and not noticeably elevated above the mass of the plant; calyx 4-6 mm. long, with stiff, aligned hairs and sticky bristles; corolla white, 1-2 mm. wide; style nearly equaling the nutlets.

 Nutlets 4, ovate, 1.2-2.0 mm. long and 0.7-1.1 mm. wide, somewhat granular, covered with small projections.

 The similar C. torreyana has smooth nutlets, while the nutlets on C. ambigua are quite rough.